eliasson/markuseliasson.se/content/article/bittorrent-client-in-python.md

 Single threaded, asynchronous programming is considered simpler than using multi-threaded programming.
 The reason is that you don't need to coordinate routines, and shared mutable state.
 Rather you write single-threaded programs that feels quite sequential.
 This is partially what made NodeJS as popular as it is - the async nature is built in to NodeJS and async is often default and a synchronous API is made an option.

-`asyncio` gives us asynchronous IO, thus it is suitable for file and network operations, where the process will be schedule to wait for data being available.
+`asyncio` gives us asynchronous I/O, thus it is suitable for file and network operations, where the process will be schedule to wait for data being available.
 It is **not** suitable for CPU-bound programming - here you need to fallback to threading or multi-processing.s

-As it turns out, BitTorrent have plenty of IO and not so much CPU-bound work to do - it should match `asyncio` perfectly.
+As it turns out, BitTorrent have plenty of I/O and not so much CPU-bound work to do - it should match `asyncio` perfectly.

 ### await and async